 How to Submit

-Submit the entire manuscript, image files, and cover letter stating the objectives of the article below.
+Use the link below to submit the manuscript, image files, and cover letter stating the objectives of the article.

 - International Committee of Medical Journal Editors.
 Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals.
 Updated December 2019.
 Accessed February 3, 2023. www.icmje.org/icmje-recommendations.pdf